onino-js/NEAT/documentation/neat-implementation.md

 - Configuration: An object representing the data needed to run a simulation
 - Function: An object representing all functions needed in the NEAT algorithm

+The aim of the exercise is to define the properties of each object and all the functions with high level computing steps.

-It is important to make a distinction between Genome objects and Phenotype (or Individual, or Network).
+Before begining, it is important to make a distinction between Genome objects and Phenotype (or Individual, or Network).
 A NEAT algorithm manipulates Genomes and genes to produce new populations.
 The correspondings phenotypes are tested during the process to evalate their capabilities to solve the given problem.
 That disctinction being made:

 - A Genome can be mutated or crossed with other genomes but not a phenotype
 - A phenotype can produce results with given inputs but not a genome